akiss/akiss/README.md

     privchannels p;
     var x, y, z;

-There are three kinds of channels: regular ones, everlasting ones and private ones.
+There are three kinds of channels: regular, private and everlasting channels.
 Regular channels represent channels used during a session of a protocol.
-Everlasting channels represent channels that can be read after the session is over.
 Private channels cannot be read by the adversary, and always result in silent communication.
+Everlasting channels represent channels whose transmitted data remains available when verifying everlasting indistinguishability.

 ### Equational theory